joelouthan/theologic.us/content/posts/here-is-love/2018-06-04-here-is-love-to-whom-are-we-saved-romans-829e.md

 That once belong to Him, no one can take us away from him: John 10:28–30 I give them eternal life, and they will never perish, and no one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father’s hand.
 I and the Father are one.”

-Forever, there is no condemnationfor those who are in Christ and no separationfor those who are in Christ .
+Forever, there is no condemnation for those who are in Christ and no separation for those who are in Christ .

 We are saved to God forever and ever.
 Amen.